sriritwik3/ShiftNow/README.md

 Our idea of the project is to make changes in House Rental Management System.
 This makes the migrants to go no where in search of houses except our Site.

-Now coming to the point the project is divided into many modules.

 Group Members

         Tulluri Rakesh